Aromatic aster

 - Is Aromatic aster good for the Colorado Front Range?

-- Yes.
-Aromatic aster is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Aromatic aster is a well-suited groundcover for Colorado's Front Range.

 - How big does Aromatic aster get?